dojo/docs/dijit/form/ComboButton.rst

 Declarative example
 -------------------

-As usual you can create the ComboButton widget declaratively using the data-dojo-type attribute.
+As usual, you can create the ComboButton widget declaratively using the data-dojo-type attribute.
 When created declaratively the DropDownButton node has two children, one for the label of the button, and the other for the drop-down widget that's displayed when you press the button.